 “I see you received a Purple Heart and a Bronze Star in service in Afghanistan.
 My gratitude for your service, soldier.
 We have several men and women who are alive thanks to your valor.”
 The General smiled warmly but sighed.

 “Still, we have you before this panel today to discuss your defense of your and personnel of like 'persuasion' and their continued service in the United States Military.
-The Congressman and the Senator both are here for a preliminary interview before the committee up at Capitol Hill tears you a new one.”
+The Congressman and the Senator both are here for a preliminary interview before the committee up at Capitol Hill rakes you over the proverbial coals.”
 The man next to the General frowned while the woman covered her face to hide her smile.

 “We’re concerned that this may set a precedent, which in turn may lead to a really nasty battle on the Senate Floor,” the woman said.